teaching design

 This course examines the artistic principles of photography, the mechanics of photographic exposure, the studio environment and the technical processes involved in the preparation of photographic images for use in print and screen-based media.

-Enrolled students: View the course content on Bright Space
+Enrolled students: View the course information for GART 270A

 Web Design

-Enrolled students: View the course content on Bright Space
+Enrolled students: View the course information for GART 265

-This course builds on the student’s existing knowledge of markup and programming syntax to build proficiency in the design and development of user interfaces that feature interactive and dynamic content.
+This course builds on the student’s knowledge of markup languages and introduces the design principles and programming languages used to create basic dynamic content and interactivity.

 A career in design?